Riemannian optimization using three different metrics for Hermitian PSD fixed-rank constraints: an extended version: Introduction

 \subsection{Contributions}

 In this paper, for simplicity, we only focus on the nonlinear conjugate gradient method.

 First, we will prove that the nonlinear conjugate gradient method for the unconstrained Burer--Monteiro formulation \eqref{min-BR} is equivalent to a Riemannian conjugate gradient method on the quotient manifold $(\mathbb{C}^{n\times p}_*/\mathcal{O}_p, g^1)$ for solving \eqref{quotient_prob}.
-Thus the convergence of the simple Burer--Monteiro approach can be understood in the context of Riemannian optimization on the quotient manifold $(\mathbb{C}^{n\times p}_*/\mathcal{O}_p, g^1)$.
+Thus the convergence of the simple Burer--Monteiro approach can be understood in the context of Riemannian optimization on the quotient manifold with the Bures-Wasserstein metric $(\mathbb{C}^{n\times p}_*/\mathcal{O}_p, g^1)$.
+In other words, the Riemannian conjugate gradient method under the Bures-Wasserstein metric $(\mathbb{C}^{n\times p}_*/\mathcal{O}_p, g^1)$ can be implemented as the simple unconstrained factor based Burer--Monteiro formulation.
 This is one major contribution of this paper.

 Second, we will show that a Riemannian conjugate gradient method on the embedded manifold $\mathcal H^{n,p}_+$ for solving \eqref{lowrank_prob} is equivalent to a Riemannian conjugate gradient method on the quotient manifold $(\mathbb{C}^{n\times p}_*/\mathcal{O}_p, g^3)$ for solving \eqref{quotient_prob}.
-For implementation, this is not necessary and there is no motivation to explicitly implement a Riemannian optimization algorithm on an embedded geometry as a Riemannian optimization algorithm on a quotient geometry.
-However, it is useful when comparing a Riemannian optimization algorithm on an embedded geometry with a Riemannian optimization algorithm on a quotient geometry.
+For implementation, this is completely unnecessary.
+However, this allows a comparison a Riemannian optimization algorithm on an embedded geometry with a Riemannian optimization algorithm on a quotient geometry.

 Finally, for the sake of understanding the differences among the three methodologies, we will analyze the condition number of the Riemannian Hessian on the quotient manifold $(\mathbb{C}^{n\times p}_*/\mathcal{O}_p, g^i)$ for the three different metrics $g^i$ $(i=1,2,3)$.
 One metric is equivalent to the simple Burer--Monteiro approach and another to Riemannian optimization on the embedded manifold $\mathcal H^{n,p}_+$.
 Since the three methods in Section \ref{intro:method} can all be regarded as Riemannian optimization algorithms on a quotient manifold with three different metrics, such a comparison is meaningful.